Wappsto/javascript-wappsto-wapp/README.md

 ### To reload a model from the server

-If you want to load the newiest data from the server manually, you can call `reload` on the model, to get the latest data for that model.
+If you want to load the newsiest data from the server manually, you can call `reload` on the model, to get the latest data for that model.

 ```javascript